-Self-Preservation 1s seek to experience Essential Integrity through their lifestyle and well-being, and they put a great deal of energy into determining the best way to live in accordance with their values.
+Self-Preservation Ones seek to experience Essential Integrity through their lifestyle and well-being, and they put a great deal of energy into determining the best way to live in accordance with their values.
 For them, living with integrity means making sure the choices they make correspond to principles of good.
-Every area of life is intentionally considered: the right diet, work, hygiene, and even how the day is structured and how time is spent, because creating coherence between their personal values and how they are expressed in micro and macro details help the Sp 1 find clarity, orientation, and purpose.
+Every area of life is intentionally considered: the right diet, work, hygiene, and even how the day is structured and how time is spent, because creating coherence between their personal values and how they are expressed in micro and macro details help the Self-Preservation One find clarity, orientation, and purpose.

-Many exhibit a great deal of anxiety around lifestyle choices.
-Their home is the object of emotional fuss.
-Contrary to stereotypes, it’s not always the case that their living spaces are perfectly tidied and ordered, but there is always some clear intentionality.
+Many Self-Preservation Ones can exhibit a great deal of anxiety around lifestyle choices.
+Their home, for example, is often the object of emotional fuss.
+Contrary to stereotypes, it’s not always the case that Self-Preservation Ones’ living spaces are perfectly tidied and ordered, but there is almost always some clear intentionality.
 It might be aesthetically “just right,” it might represent an ideal environment for caring for a family, or it might be an expression of a particular kind of lifestyle.

-In attempting to avoid feelings of being flawed, they feel a need to justify the correctness of their lifestyle, leading to some bizarre rationalizations for the way they live and how others ought to be, especially when physical and emotional needs arise that don’t fit cleanly within their ideals.
+In attempting to avoid feelings of being flawed, the imbalanced Self-Preservation One will feel a need to justify the correctness of their lifestyle, leading to some rather bizarre rationalizations for the way they live and how others ought to be, especially when physical and emotional needs arise that don’t fit cleanly within their ideals.

 Character Example: The film Black Swan is the perfect illustration of the difficulties faced by an unhealthy self-preservation 1.
 Its heroine, Nina, feels continually torn by her “all or nothing” attitude toward fulfilling her desires, all of which she deems “bad.”
 She has “gone without” fulfilling them her entire life, from her starved body in order to achieve a “perfect” ballerina body (her anorexia), to her punishing work ethic (she dances and practices until her feet bleed), to her constant struggle against her lesbian desire for a fellow performer (in her mind, a ‘forbidden’ sexual attraction).
 She feels torn between a strong drive for gratification (to give in to her need and desire for these things) and her self-policing and rigidity of resistance.
 The resulting inner conflict is a source of continual stress, in which her fragile mental health deteriorates.